 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The County of York, like other local governments uses fund accounting to ensure and demonstrate compliance with financial related legal requirements.
-All of the funds of the County of York are categorized as one fund type: governmental funds.
+All of the funds of the County of York can be divided into two categories: governmental and fiduciary funds.